Jared Brinkman

 Jared Brinkman (born February 19, 1999) is an American professional football defensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
-He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2022 and 2024.
+He is a two-time Grey Cup champion, having won with the Toronto Argonauts in 2022 and 2024.

 College career

 Brinkman played college football for the Northern Iowa Panthers from 2017 to 2021.
 He played in 55 games where he had 209 tackles, 39.5 tackles for loss, 18.5 sacks, six forced fumbles, and three fumble recoveries.